koubadomik/cuckoo-distr-docs/README.md

 ### Modified capemon
 This change is in ``/opt/CAPEv2/analyzer/windows/dll/``, where is just different version of `capemon_x64.dll` and `capemon.dll` which is modified by KCL guys.
+There exist three variants of modified capemon.
+- files
+- registry
+- mutexes

 ## Data collection
 Main steps: